The new sport centre at William Clarke College in Kellyville NSW was designed to achieve maximum natural ventilation.

-This Sports Centre is fully automated and has a keyless entry system.
+This sports centre is fully automated and has a keyless entry system.
 Safetyline Jalousie’s automation system was seamlessly integrated to the overall BMS.

-The use of Safetyline Jalousie windows in school sports halls such as this one is becoming increasingly popular across Australia.
+The use of Safetyline Jalousie louvre windows in school sports halls such as this one is becoming increasingly popular across Australia.

 Quantity Supplied 88 frames with 5 & 18 louvre blades

 Width varying widths from 700mm to 1400mm